GreenBlitz/MotionControl/README.md

         mavenCentral()
     }

-And alongside that, in you `dependencies` section add the line:
+And alongside that, in your `dependencies` section add the line:

     compile 'com.github.GreenBlitz.MotionControl:motion:master-SNAPSHOT'